abhinavkumariitd/Quality-meaure-/README.md

-It contains quality measures for evaluating the strengths of overlapping or disjoint communities in directed weighted/unweighted networks To use the code, first compile it on a linux/unix terminal as follows:
+It contains quality measure for evaluating the strengths of overlapping or disjoint communities in directed weighted/unweighted networks To use the code, first compile it on a linux/unix terminal as follows:

 g++ -std=c++11 directed_weighted_overlapping_modularity.cpp -o Qdwo